We have collected some of the most common questions that customers ask about our Managed WordPress Hosting platform and housed them in one place.

 Pausing Cloudflare will allow us to install the Let’s Encrypt SSL certificate on your Managed WordPress site.
 Once the site is live and has been renamed then you can resume Cloudflare.

 Creating a staging/development site can help to create a site on a newer PHP technology or produce new content without making any changes to your production site.
-If you would like to create a staging/development site before you make any changes to your live site, you can follow the steps in this article:
+If you would like to create a staging/development site before you make any changes to your live site.

 To make your staging site the live site you will need to use our Migrate to Liquid Web Managed WordPress plugin.
 The plugin will take your staging site and replace your current live site with the staging site.
 This will take a few minutes to complete; while your files are transferring, your site will be temporarily inaccessible.
-To limit the downtime, you will want to do this outside of peak hours.
+To limit the downtime, you will want to migrate your site outside peak hours.

 For an increase in PHP values, you will need to create a php.ini file.
 (Managed WordPress utilizes NGINX which does not read .htaccess files) To do so, you’ll first log in to your server with your SSH credentials.
 Once you are logged into the terminal you will type